Yumeng2022/pm566-project/Midterm/README.md

     ##   0-4  5-14 15-24 25-34 35-44 45-54 55-64 65-74 75-84  >=85
     ##   396   396   396   396   396   396   396   396   396   396

--   Noted that sex, age, and race categories all have same sample size
+> Noted that sex, age, and race categories all have same sample size, so

-Numerical Variables–\> meaningless?
+> the death counts could also be considered as the proportions, eligible
+> to be compared directly.

+-   Check Numerical Variables

 ``` r
 summary(ah[,11:25])